ndiego/icon-block/readme.txt

 * Updated "Tested up to" to WordPress 6.7.
 * Updated minimum WordPress version to 6.5.
+* Updated the way rotation and vertical/horizontal flipping are handled.
+CSS classes are no longer used.
 * Updated the deprecated `useSetting` function to `useSettings`.
 * Improved the positioning of the quick inserter modal.
 * Updated the icon placeholder to better match Core.